aws-samples/Customed-RSS-feed-with-Amazon-Bedrock/README.md

 ## Solution Architecture

-The AWSNews solution uses a serverless architecture that combines:
+The AWSNews solution is a Proof of Concept (PoC) that leverages a serverless architecture, integrating the following components:
 - Amazon S3 (for storage)
 - AWS Lambda (for processing)
 - Amazon Bedrock (for intelligent filtering and contextualization)